salesforce-misc/lifesciencescloud-agent-templates/documentation/TROUBLESHOOTING.md

 - Verify prompt template is activated
 - Check template variables are properly mapped
 - Review template content for syntax errors

+#### Issue: "GetNBC action input parameter error"
+**Symptoms**: GetNBC action fails with input parameter errors **Solutions**:
+- Ensure the input parameter is named `RAC` (not `NumberOfNBC`)
+- Verify the input is of type Number
+- Check that the RAC value is provided when calling the action

+#### Issue: "Prompt Template User license missing"
+**Symptoms**: Users cannot access Agentforce functionality **Solutions**:
+- Assign "Prompt Template User" permission set license to end users
+- Verify users have access to the Agent containing the actions
+- Check that the "Life Sciences Cloud Agentforce User" permission set is assigned

 ### 3. Data Access Issues